Renal Diet for People with Kidney Failure or Disease

 Dialyzing Vegetables

-You can prepare some vegetables in a way that reduces the amounts of sodium and potassium in them, called dialyzing vegetables.
-Follow these directions exactly.
-Be sure your doctors know you are using these methods.
+You can prepare some vegetables in a way that removes some of their inherent sodium and potassium, called dialyzing vegetables.
+Follow these directions exactly, and be sure to inform your doctor that you are using these methods.

 1. Use fresh potatoes, carrots, beets, rutabaga

 4. Soak in warm water for 2 hours.
-Use 10 times the amount of water to vegetables.
+Use a ratio of 10 times the amount of water to vegetables.

 5. Rinse under warm water.

-6. Cook for 5 min. in 5 times the amount of water to vegetables.
+6. Cook for 5 minutes in a ratio of 5 times the amount of water to vegetables.

 7. Serve only one portion